 3. Using A Falling Edge Clock for Data Capturing in Full-rate Transfer Mode

-As shown in Figure 2, the full-rate transfer mode is represented by signals A and B. In the full-rate mode interface, the two signals bypass the half-rate block.
+As shown in the Timing Components of a Simplified GPIO Input Path figure, the full-rate transfer mode is represented by signals A and B. In the full-rate mode interface, the two signals bypass the half-rate block.
 The timing violation on half-cycle transfer from the GPIO Intel® FPGA IP to FPGA core is due to a tighter setup requirement.
 To rectify this, use a falling edge clock to capture the data because the full cycle window provides a larger setup requirement to fulfill the timing as shown in the top_w1 design example.

 The following figure shows the timing waveform of the design example using a falling edge clock.
 The latch clock now has a full cycle window of 4 ns to capture the input data.